Posted on June 1, 2018

 Should you wish prints from various posts may be purchased at Purchase a Photo.
 If you don’t find it on the link drop us a line.

-Category: birding in central ohio, Cedar Bog Nature Preserve, Central Ohio Nature, flowers in central ohio, Ohio Nature, photography, Wild flowers Tagged: American Toad, Broad-Headed Skink, Canon 60D with Canon 18-135mm lens, Canon 80D Sigma 150-500mm lens, Cicada, Common Yellowthroat, Panasonic Lumix G7 100-400mm, Red Admiral, Showy Lady's Slipper, Wild Columbine
+Category: Birding in Ohio, Cedar Bog Nature Preserve, Central Ohio Nature, flowers in central ohio, Ohio Nature, photography, Wild flowers Tagged: American Toad, Broad-Headed Skink, Canon 60D with Canon 18-135mm lens, Canon 80D Sigma 150-500mm lens, Cicada, Common Yellowthroat, Panasonic Lumix G7 100-400mm, Red Admiral, Showy Lady's Slipper, Wild Columbine

 A look at life in the borders